 More recently, Xbox boss Phil Spencer revealed he'd personally asked chipmaker AMD to speed up production with the aim of churning out Xbox consoles at a faster clip.
 It seems to be working, as more and more Xbox stock has appeared online in recent days.

 Spencer also shed some more light on the frustrating stock shortages: "It’s really just down to physics and engineering.
 We’re not holding them back: we’re building them as fast as we can.
 We have all the assembly lines going."

 If you're hoping to snap up one up, we'd advise you keep checking the links above.

-UK retailer Currys is tipped or Xbox Series X stock on the 23rd January while Game is offering a limited number of Series S pre-orders right now.
+UK retailer Currys is tipped or Xbox Series X stock on the 23rd January while Game is offering a limited number of Series X and S pre-orders right now, to arrive on 10th February.
 You can even purchase Microsoft's cheaper console using the All Access service and pay in monthly instalments.

 Got an Xbox One?
 Did you know you can buy the new Xbox on the Microsoft Store app for Xbox One?
 It's worth a shot.

 Finally, StockX has plenty of Series X and S consoles for sale (it's essentially an upmarket eBay, where items are checked over by the company before being listed online).
 You'll need to prepared to pay over the odds, though.
 Buyers are currently asking $400+ for the Series S and $700+ for the Series X. You'll also want to make sure the console has the right plug for your region.

 Some stockists offer you the option to register your interest, and will alert you when stock arrives.
 It's also a good idea to follow retailers' social media accounts.
 UK retailer Game and US chain Walmart have both previously announced incoming Xbox stock via the medium of Twitter.